PavelKryshtal/cloudtestdrive/DataScience/prereq4/lab.md

   ![](./images/create_atp_serverless.png)

   - In order to have an equal performance over all of the ATP instances of all the workshop participants, we recommend that you __keep the Always Free option turned off__.
+Keep default for OCPU and storage.
+Disable Auto Scaling.

   ![](./images/create_atp_free.png)

   - Set the admin password. *Make a note of this as you will need it.*

   ![](./images/create_atp_04.png)

+  - Keep defaults for "Access Type" and "License Type".

   - Create the database.